martincostello/update-dotnet-sdk/README.md

 ## .NET Daily Builds

-From v2.3.0, it is possible to use this action to update to the latest daily build of the .NET SDK from the public available .NET engineering systems instead of the [officially released versions][dotnet-core-release-notes].
+From v2.3.0, it is possible to use this action to update to the latest daily build of the .NET SDK from the publicly available .NET engineering systems instead of the [officially released versions][dotnet-core-release-notes].

 To consume daily builds, set the `quality` input to one of the following values: